 When you ask someone why they overeat, or snack, they hardly ever say it’s because they’re hungry.

-Louisa Downs, physiologist at AXA PPP healthcare, explains: “Many people overeat because they’re bored, lonely or upset.
-There’s often a tendency to eat to make ourselves feel better if we’re stressed or sad and use the food to satisfy our emotional needs, rather than actual hunger.
-And some snacking is done unconsciously or simply out of habit, for example, while standing at the fridge, watching television, or at our work desks.”
+Thomas Rothwell, Physiologist at AXA PPP healthcare, explains: “Many people overeat because they’re bored, lonely or upset.
+There’s often a tendency to eat to make ourselves feel better if we’re stressed or sad, and use the food to satisfy our emotional needs, rather than actual hunger.
+And some snacking is done unconsciously or simply out of habit.
+For example, while standing at the fridge, watching television, or at our work desks.”

 - Keep a food diary: Keeping a log of what you eat every day – meals, snacks and everything else!
 It will help you acknowledge what you’re eating – but be honest with yourself and don’t leave anything out.

-Louisa says: “Writing down everything you eat is a good reality check.
-Often people genuinely don’t realise they are eating too much.”
+Thomas says: “Writing down everything you eat is a good reality check.
+Often people genuinely don’t realise they’re eating too much.”
 You can review at the end of the week and pick something to improve on for the week ahead.

 - Find a positive mantra: Try telling yourself: ‘I want to be healthy’ or ‘I don’t need that right now, I’m not even hungry’ when you’re wavering by the biscuit tin.

-Louisa says: “To make it easier to stay away from unhealthy snacks it can be useful to have snacks at the ready already portioned out correctly.
+Thomas says: “To make it easier to stay away from unhealthy snacks it can be useful to have healthy alternatives at the ready, already portioned out correctly.
 For example, a small Tupperware box of Greek yoghurt with mixed berries, or having fresh cut carrot sticks and a tablespoon of hummus.
-With snacks at the ready, you won’t feel like you are missing out.”
+With snacks at the ready, you won’t feel as though you’re missing out.”

 - Set aside time to deal with stress: Sometimes it helps to externalise your worries and sources of stress by writing them down and allowing yourself 15 minutes a day to deal with them - this can help you stop reaching for food.

-Louisa says: “We’re more likely to comfort eat when we are stressed.
-Some people find a ‘worry diary’ can help to mind dump their thoughts.
-Jotting down all your worries you, no matter how big or small they seem can help you take control and declutter a busy mind.”
+Thomas says: “We’re more likely to comfort eat when we’re stressed.
+Some people find a ‘worry diary’ can help to mind-dump their thoughts.
+Jotting down all your worries, no matter how big or small they seem, can help you take control and declutter a busy mind.”

-Louisa says: “If you’re worried that you’re constantly thinking about food and when you’ll next eat, it’s difficult to suddenly try and stop thinking about it.
+Thomas says: “If you’re worried that you’re constantly thinking about food and when you’ll eat next, it’s difficult to suddenly try to stop thinking about it.
 Rather than dwelling on the thoughts as a bad thing, perhaps turn it into something positive.
-Food is important - so use your thoughts to plan a healthy meal and enjoy your food rather than feeling guilty or going without.”
+Food is important – so use your thoughts to plan a healthy meal and enjoy your food rather than feeling guilty or going without.”

-- Savour the taste and flavour: You can focus on the taste of food, rather than the quantity to help reduce portion size.
+- Savour the taste and flavour: Try focusing on the taste of food, rather than the quantity, to help reduce portion size.
 If you’re still hungry or want to add more to your plate, add extra veg.

 - Enjoy a surge of positive emotions when you resist temptation or start seeing results: Make short term goals so you can congratulate yourself and celebrate your successes on a regular basis – building up your self-esteem as you achieve each one.

-Louisa says: “It can be useful to make sure you review your goals, set a long term goal but also set short term goals to keep yourself motivated and on track”.
+Thomas says: “It can be useful to make sure you review your goals, set a long term goal but also set short term goals to keep yourself motivated and on track.”

 - Think small changes: It’s all the small changes that add up and don’t try and change too much at once.
 Make one or two changes to start with and go from there.
 Try eating smaller portions, using a smaller plate or look for calorie saving swaps.

-Louisa says: “Some easy swaps to try could be; swap chocolate to fruit, have wholegrain instead of white bread or even some evenings swap pasta/rice for extra fresh vegetables.
+Thomas says: “Some easy swaps to try could be switching chocolate to fruit, having wholegrain instead of white bread or even, some evenings, swapping pasta/rice for extra fresh vegetables.
 These changes really mount up and can help towards boosting your energy levels and weight loss goals”.